-- 2 common interest community and the provisions governing any extension or renewal thereof; - 3 (13) a statement of any restrictions in the declaration affecting the amount that - 4 may be received by a unit owner upon sale, condemnation, casualty loss to the unit or the - 5 common interest community, or termination of the common interest community; - 6 (14) in a cooperative, an accountant's statement, if any was prepared, as to the - 7 deductibility for federal income tax purposes by the unit owner of real estate taxes and interest - 8 paid by the association; - 9 (15) a statement describing any pending sale or encumbrance of common - 10 elements; and - 11 (16) a statement disclosing the effect on the unit to be conveyed of any - restrictions on the owner's right to use or occupy the unit-or to, including a restriction on a lease - or other rental of the unit to another person. - 14 (b) The association, within 10 days after a request by a unit owner, shall furnish a - 15 certificate containing the information necessary to enable the unit owner to comply with this - 16 section.
-A unit owner providing a certificate pursuant to subsection (a) is not liable to the - 17 purchaser for any erroneous information provided by the association and included in the - 18 certificate. - 19 (c) A purchaser is not liable for any unpaid assessment or fee greater than the amount - set forth in the certificate prepared by the association.
-A unit owner is not liable to a purchaser - 21 for the failure or delay of the association to provide the certificate in a timely manner, but the - 22 purchase contract is voidable by the purchaser until the certificate has been provided and for - 23 [five] days thereafter or until conveyance, whichever first occurs.

-Reporter's Notes 1 2 3 The proposed amendment expands the scope of the disclosure in Section 9-106(a)(16) to include not only standard leases, but also time-share 4 arrangements. short-term rentals, and sharing platforms that sell licenses to 5 6 guests, such as Airbnb.
-The proposed amendment matches the scope of what the 7 declaration must and may disclose in Section 2-105(a)(12) and (b).
-Recently 8 many common interest communities have placed restrictions on short-term rentals 9 in declarations and rules, and this information is important for many buyers.
+1 (14) in a cooperative, an accountant's statement, if any was prepared, as to the 2 deductibility for federal income tax purposes by the unit owner of real estate taxes and interest 3 paid by the association; 4 (15) a statement describing any pending sale or encumbrance of common 5 elements; and 6 (16) a statement disclosing the effect on the unit to be conveyed of any 7 restrictions on the owner's right to use or occupy the unit-or to, including a restriction on a least 8 or other rental of the unit to another person.
+9 (b) The association, within 10 days after a request by a unit owner, shall furnish a 10 certificate containing the information necessary to enable the unit owner to comply with this 11 section.
+A unit owner providing a certificate pursuant to subsection (a) is not liable to the 12 purchaser for any erroneous information provided by the association and included in the 13 certificate.
+14 (c) A purchaser is not liable for any unpaid assessment or fee greater than the amount 15 set forth in the certificate prepared by the association.
+A unit owner is not liable to a purchase 16 for the failure or delay of the association to provide the certificate in a timely manner, but the 17 purchase contract is voidable by the purchaser until the certificate has been provided and for 18 [five] days thereafter or until conveyance, whichever first occurs.
+19 20 Reporter's Notes 21 22 23 24 25 26 27 The proposed amendment expands the scope of the disclosure in Section 9-106(a)(16) to include not only standard leases, but also time-share arrangements. short-term rentals, and sharing platforms that sell licenses to guests, such as Airbnb.
+The proposed amendment matches the scope of what the declaration must and may disclose in Section 2-105(a)(12) and (b).
+Recently many common interest communities have placed restrictions on short-term rentals in declarations and rules, and this information is important for many buyers.